-Student Life
+Campus Student Life

 Saint Mary-of-the-Woods College strives to educate the whole person-mind, body and spirit.
 Student life complements academic life by providing an atmosphere for learning to live, understand and contribute to a community made up of people from different backgrounds.
 The atmosphere here encourages freedom, tolerance and responsibility.
-The SMWC Student Handbook, revised annually, gives a detailed picture of campus student life.